nikitavoloboev/data/research/solving-problems.md

 # 3. Finding the answer
 As mentioned in [research](research.md), I mostly use Google for searching mixed in with DuckDuckGo.
 I heavily use Dash for documentation and Dictionary for searching the wiki.
 I also use IRC and various forums specific to the problem I am solving.

-I often remind myself of [how to effectively ask questions](asking-questions.md) so as to respect other people's time and maximise chances of getting a good answer.
+I often remind myself of [how to effectively ask questions](asking-questions.md) so as to respect other people's time and maximize chances of getting a good answer.

 # 4. Solving the problem
 Sometimes I already know the answer given my past experience without conducting help outside and the only thing left is to apply the solution I have.